rmscode/binary-garden/docs/software/alsa.md

 The Advanced Linux Sound Architecture (ALSA) provides audio and MIDI functionality to the Linux operating system.
 ALSA is a software framework and part of the Linux kernel that provides an API for sound card device drivers.

-!!! note "It is often recommended to use an audio server like [PulseAudio](pulse-audio.md) on top of ALSA for better audio management."
+!!! note "It is often recommended to use an audio server like [PulseAudio](pulse-audio.md) on top of ALSA for better audio management and hardware multiplexing (audio from more than one application at a time)."

 ## Installation